estradino/openreplay/scripts/vagrant/README.md

 ### To start developing

 [Frontend](../../frontend/development.md)
 [API](../../api/development.md)
 [Backend](../../backend/development.md)

 ### Notes

-It’ll be a good practice to take a snapshot once the initial setup is complete, so that if something is not working as expected, you can always fall back to a stable known version
+It’ll be a good practice to take a snapshot once the initial setup is complete, so that if something is not working as expected, you can always fall back to a stable known version.

 ```bash
 cd openreplay-dev